-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+Our responsibility is to express an opinion on these financial statements based on our audits.
+We conducted our audits in accordance with the auditing standards generally accepted in the United States of America (US GAAS).
 Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by Plan management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.